Welcome to South Downs

 Bird-Watching at the Arundel Wetland Centre

-Nestled in the heart of Arundel, the Wetland Centre is a sanctuary for a wide variety of bird species.
-Here, you can spot everything from majestic swans and colourful kingfishers to rare migratory birds, making it a must-visit for bird-lovers and nature enthusiasts alike.
+Nestled in the heart of Arundel, the Wetland Centre is a sanctuary for a wide array of bird species.
+Here, you can spot everything from majestic swans and vibrant kingfishers to rare migratory birds, making it a must-visit for bird-lovers and nature enthusiasts alike.
 The centre also offers boat tours, allowing you to explore the wetlands and get up close with the birds in a unique and thrilling way.

 Stargazing in the International Dark Sky Reserve